 The playtesters have tested this shoe and it got high numbers in the ranking list.
 Adizereo line is for professional and experienced players who play a fast game on the court.

 Like other brands, Adidas has also developed and used many technologies in this model.
 For greater speed support, and stability the SprintFrame technique has been used to construct these shoes.

 Talking about the midsole, added cushioning gives comfort with a lightweight feel, thanks to EVA midsole.
 In outsole AdiWear 6 has made it strong and durable.

 For toe protection, Adidas has used AdiTuff that provides abrasion resistance under the toe.
 It is important to know that toe is the most affected part of the foot during the game.

-In this 1006 model cushioning, stability, and breathability has emerged as a prominent feature for New Balance.
-Taking on outsole it has plenty of traction to support composition and to save from early wears.
+In this 1006 model cushioning, stability, and breathability has emerged as prominent feature for New Balance.
+Taking on the outsole it has plenty of traction to support composition and to save from early wear.

 The players looking for tennis shoes under $100 budget, it is the most suitable footwear.
 Being cushioned construction and durable composition, it keeps foot punched during a tough competitive game.

 It is one of the appealing and best tennis shoes for men of all expertise level.